 Why Focus On This Now?

-The fact is that our current monetary system and overall system ruleset creates cycles.
-I wanted to write this now (November of 2019) because we are now in the longest economic expansion (cycle) in U.S. history – at 124 months or 10.3 years – with assets like housing and stocks at all-time highs, where even many people with great jobs and situations still cannot afford where they live.
-Inflation keeps ticking up, and even basic things continually get more expensive, which leads to the need to work even harder to maintain the same quality of life.
+The fact is that our current monetary system (and overall system) ruleset creates cycles.
+I wanted to write this now (November of 2019) because we are now in the longest economic expansion (cycle) in U.S. history – at 124 months or 10.3 years – with assets like housing and stocks at all-time highs, where even well-situated people with great jobs still cannot afford where they live.
+Inflation keeps ticking up, and even basic things are continually getting more expensive, which leads to the need to work even harder to maintain the same quality of life.

 I’ve done my best to outline some key points and definitions as to how things mechanically relate to one another, and what they actually mean at their core level.
 Armed with this knowledge of how the playbook actually works, we can begin to read between the lines and to notice what’s happening in the economy around us.

 And how does this relate to home ownership and owning assets in general?
-By understanding the basics of how the mechanics of our economic work and having even somewhat of a gauge on the economic climate, we can adjust and make smarter decisions in our lives.
-As Dalio states – we can track the movements and figure out what’s happening right now.
-Many us us have painful recent memories and experiences from the 2008 Great Recession, when the real estate bubble burst and spun the whole world into crisis.
+By understanding the basics of how the mechanics of our economy work and having even somewhat of a gauge on the economic climate, we can adjust and make smarter decisions in our lives.
+As Dalio states, we can track the movements and figure out what’s happening right now.
+Many of us have painful recent memories and experiences from the 2008 Great Recession, when the real estate bubble burst and spun the whole world into crisis.
 Many of those markets that got crushed have still not recovered to prices from even 10+ years ago.
-You will see how this is clearly explained as the ending of the long term debt cycle.
+You will see how this is clearly explained as the ending of the long-term debt cycle.

-In no way is this meant to be political, attempting to have bias, or sell anything.
-The intent is to speak strictly to the mechanics of how our economy work and bring awareness so that we may empower ourselves.
-This economic system as described is no different from how a car engine works or how 1’s and 0’s are converted inside a computer to show you everything on your screen right now.
+In no way is this meant to be political, create bias, or sell anything.
+The intent is to speak strictly to the mechanics of how our economy works and bring awareness so that we may empower ourselves.
+The economic system as described is no different from how a car engine works or how 1’s and 0’s are converted inside a computer to show you everything on your screen right now.

-If you’re seeing this system for the first time, I can imagine some of the potential disbelief and shock, perhaps anger and the absurdities of at least parts of it.
+If you’re seeing this system for the first time, you may be in for some disbelief and shock, and perhaps anger and the absurdity of at least parts of it.
 I was there with you, and even went down a “doom and gloom” rabbit hole for a bit too.
-But I would encourage us all to step back and see it for what it is – as a system that simply cycles up and down.
-After all, we live in this society and for better or for worse, this is the way it’s set up, at least for now.
-Use this knowledge to empower yourself, stay out of “economic hot water”, and to thrive going forward.
-The more we understand the whole system we live in in a psychological and mechanical way, the better decisions we can make for ourselves.
+But I would encourage us all to step back and see it for what it is – a system that simply cycles up and down.
+After all, we live in this society.
+For better or for worse, this is the way it’s set up, at least for now.
+Use this knowledge to empower yourself, stay out of “economic hot water,” and thrive going forward.
+The more we understand the whole system we live in from a psychological and mechanical standpoint, the better decisions we can make for ourselves.

-About Ray Dalio and Origins of the Video
+About Ray Dalio and the Origins of the Video

-Ray is the founder of Bridgewater Associates, with $150B+ under management and has 1,700+ employees at his hedge fund, considered to be the most successful hedge fund in history.
-While he’s a billionaire himself, it seems clear to me that over the past 6-7 years he has switched from pure money-making mode to trying to give back and teach what he’s learned so that we all can benefit from this knowledge.
-He’s created a number of books, videos, apps, and many long topic posts (See his LinkedIn Posts) teaching on the subject of the economic machine, cycles, laws, and society as they function within a system, so that we can have a better gauge on what’s going on around us.
+Ray is the founder of Bridgewater Associates, with $150B+ under management and 1,700+ employees at his hedge fund, considered to be the most successful hedge fund in history.
+While he’s a billionaire himself, it seems clear to me that over the past six to seven years he has switched from pure money-making mode to trying to give back and teach what he’s learned so that we all can benefit from this knowledge.
+He’s created a number of books, videos, apps, and many long topic posts (See his LinkedIn Posts) teaching about the subject of the economic machine, cycles, laws, and society as they function within the system, so that we can have a better gauge of what’s going on around us.

-This video featured here was his first and most popular, now with over 10M views now, and I’d like to share it with you and outline some of the key points within it.
-We’ll be doing a lot more posts on the subtopics covered within this, but I would urge you to watch the whole video, and along with it, think about how it relates to yourself now or in the past, and notice what’s going on around you right now that might relate to where we are in these cycles.
+This video featured here was his first and most popular, now with over 10M views, and I’d like to share it with you and outline some of the key points within it.
+We’ll be doing a lot more posts on the subtopics covered, but I would urge you to watch the whole video, think about how it relates to yourself now or in the past, and notice what’s going on around you right now that might relate to where we are in these cycles.

 So without further ado, here’s the video!
 It’s about 30 minutes long and I have included a summary of the key points with illustrations below it if you’d like to scroll through those as well.
-It might be helpful to pause it throughout and to relate or think about things that you notice going on around you that would fit into the template described.
-And again while you can’t predict what may happen next, it’s important to note that these general economic systems have not changed in hundreds of years, and are present in most countries throughout the world.
+It might be helpful to pause it occasionally and to relate or think about things that you notice going on around you that would fit into the template described.
+And again, while we can’t predict what may happen next, it’s important to note that these general economic systems have not changed in hundreds of years, and are present in most countries throughout the world.